 There’s no denying that positive affirmations rule our social media feeds.
-Mindlessly scroll and we’ll be told — in every possible way — to love ourselves.
+Mindlessly scroll and you’ll be told — in every possible way — to love yourself.

-And sadly, a lot of the “self-care” out there is attached with a lofty price tag.
-Luxurious skincare routines, boutique gym memberships, and juice cleanses are promises we buy into and believe will make us complete.
+And sadly, a lot of today’s “self-care” is attached with a lofty price tag.
+Luxurious skincare routines, juice cleanses, and boutique gym memberships are promises we buy into and believe will make us complete.

 But what if happiness was actually simple to achieve?
 And what if the self-care we’re seeking had nothing to do with ourselves at all?

 The art of forgetting ourselves isn’t an argument against loving who we are.
 Rather, it’s an attempt at redefining what a life of uncomplicated joy really looks like.
-If you think about it, there’s a paradox in the concept of self-care: the more we fixate on our personal problems, the more self-absorbed we become — and the emptier we feel.
-When we expect a detox diet or a yoga session to fulfill us, we’re often left searching for ourselves all over again.
+If you think about it, there’s a paradox in the concept of self-care: the more we fixate on ourselves, the more self-absorbed we become — and the emptier we feel.

 Rather than fighting against the notion of self-care (and canceling that upcoming spa treatment), we can expand its definition.
 When we redirect our attention outward, our happiness is bound to soar.
 Here are some ways to start forgetting about yourself: